-This method also requires no test equipment, but can be used only when the comused only when the com-plaint is steady hum, noise, or oscillation.
-In some re-ceivers, a by-pass condenser or a shorting lead must be used to short out signals.
+This method also requires no test equipment, but can be used only when the complaint is steady hum, noise, or oscillation.
+In some receivers, a by-pass condenser or a shorting lead must be used to short out signals.

-► Since the volume control is at the input of the a.f. amplifier in practically all modern receivers, as you will learn in your Lessons, the defective section can be easily located by turning this control to minimum volume.
+Since the volume control is at the input of the a.f. amplifier in practically all modern receivers, as you will learn in your Lessons, the defective section can be easily located by turning this control to minimum volume.
 This blocks all signals originating in the r.f.-i.f. section.
 If the noise, hum, or oscillation continues as loud as before, the trouble is in the a.f. section or is in the power supply.
 Otherwise, if the sounds stop, they originate in the r.f.-i.f. section.